 Accommodation in Nashville

-+ Pro: Housing choices galore
++ PRO: Housing choices galore

-- Con: The better living options aren’t necessarily close to the city centre
+- CON: The better living options aren’t necessarily close to the city centre

 Most Nashville residents don’t live close to the downtown area.
-If new arrivals are the types that are accustomed to city-living, they might find that their housing choices are somewhat limited.
+If new arrivals are the types that are accustomed to city living, they might find that their housing choices are somewhat limited.
 A willingness to live further afield simply opens up a wider range of spacious options, as well as a better quality of life, which is a major draw for those moving here.

 Working in Nashville

-Pro: Economic growth and plenty of job opportunities
+PRO: Economic growth and plenty of job opportunities

-- Con: Wage growth is slow
+- CON: Wage growth is slow

 Healthcare in Nashville

-+ Pro: Nashville is the healthcare hub of the South
++ PRO: Nashville is the healthcare hub of the South

 New residents of Nashville will benefit from access to some brilliant medical facilities.
 Nashville is, after all, the healthcare hub of the South.
 Rest assured that the major hospitals in Nashville offer an excellent standard of care and treatment from some top medical professionals.

-- Con: Good healthcare doesn’t come cheap
+- CON: Good healthcare doesn’t come cheap

 As is the case throughout the US, healthcare in Nashville isn’t cheap.
-And, while medical expenses here are a little more affordable than the national average, those that want access to the best private healthcare will need to ensure that they have a fully comprehensive medical insurance plan in place.
+And, while medical expenses here are a little more affordable than the national average, those who want access to the best private healthcare will need to ensure that they have a fully comprehensive medical insurance plan in place.

 Education and schools in Nashville

-+ Pro: Nashville has some top public schools
++ PRO: Nashville has some top public schools

 There is a strong emphasis on the importance of education in many communities in Nashville.
 As such, the standard of public schools in Nashville is better than the national average and students are much more likely to graduate high school and attend university.

-- Con: Private schools in Nashville are expensive
+- CON: Private schools in Nashville are expensive

 Of course, private schools involve high costs.
-Indeed, tuition at private schools in Nashville is said to be higher than the US average and that’s not factoring in the additional expenses associated with this type of education such as uniforms, extra-curricular costs, stationery and field trips.
+Indeed, tuition at private schools in Nashville is said to be higher than the US average, and that’s not factoring in the additional expenses associated with this type of education, such as uniforms, extracurricular costs, stationery, and field trips.

 Lifestyle in Nashville

-- Con: Tourists can be annoying
+- CON: Tourists can be annoying

-- Con: Religion is hard to avoid
+- CON: Religion is hard to avoid

 Weather in Nashville

-+ Pro: Mild winters
++ PRO: Mild winters

 Mild winter weather makes living in Nashville much more bearable.
 Sure, the temperature drops, but not to levels that cause discomfort or any major inconvenience to local residents.

-- Con: Spring is an issue for those with allergies
+- CON: Spring is an issue for those with allergies

 Nashville ranks among the top allergy capitals in the US.
-Pollen levels are exceptionally high in the spring and those with seasonal allergies are likely to suffer as a result.
-Avoiding the outdoors is a start but be sure to stock up on allergy medication and tissues as well.
+Pollen levels are exceptionally high in the spring, and those with seasonal allergies are likely to suffer as a result.
+Avoiding the outdoors is a start, but be sure to stock up on allergy medication and tissues as well.

 Getting around in Nashville

-- Con: Public transport is almost non-existent
+- CON: Public transport is almost non-existent

 The nature of Nashville’s public transport infrastructure is incredibly limited.
 The bus service that exists is unreliable and hardly extensive.
-While there are plans for improvements to the public transport network, these may take some time to materialise so new residents will need to bite the bullet and get driving.
+While there are plans for improvements to the public transport network, these may take some time to materialise, so new residents will need to bite the bullet and get driving.

-- Con: Traffic is a nightmare
+- CON: Traffic is a nightmare

 Cost of living in Nashville

-+ Pro: Life in Nashville is generally more affordable than in most US cities
++ PRO: Life in Nashville is generally more affordable than in most US cities

-- Con: The cost of living is rising
+- CON: The cost of living is rising

 Even though the cost of housing and general expenses is reasonable at the moment, they are steadily rising as the city grows and welcomes more and more new residents.
 The fact that wage growth is fairly slow doesn’t help matters either.